Frequently Asked Questions (FY2025 cohort)

 - What is the purpose of the Letter of Intent?

 Letters of Intent are a common feature of large, complex proposals for Federal agencies and the norm for many foundations, where full proposals are by invitation only.
-Many Federal agencies also us the Letter of Intent to gauge the interest in the competition and to assist with finding appropriate reviewers, if not as a vetting stage.
-For ARCS, the LOI stage will further allow for collection of interest areas to share with the Research Coordinators on campus to help with future team creation.
+Many Federal agencies also use the Letter of Intent to gauge the interest in the competition and to assist with finding appropriate reviewers, if not as a vetting stage.
+For ARCS, the LOI stage will further allow for the collection of interest areas to share with the Research Coordinators on campus to help with future team creation.

 - Who will be reviewing the proposals?